-Sinus tarsi is painful inflammation of the joint below the ankle known as the subtalar joint.
+Sinus tarsi syndrome is painful swelling on the outside of the joint below the ankle known as the subtalar joint.
 This joint allows the foot to move from side to side.

-Sinus tarsi syndrome commonly leads to pain over the outside portion of the foot.
+Sinus tarsi syndrome commonly leads to pain over the outside of the back of the foot.
 Swelling over the hollow between the ankle bone and the heel bone can develop.
 The swelling can enlarge so that it can be mistaken for a cyst or tumor.

-Surgical treatments include removal of inflammation and scarring of the sinus tarsi.
+Surgical treatments vary depending on the cause of the sinus tarsi pain.
+Options include removal of inflammation and scarring of the sinus tarsi.
 This can be done in an open or arthroscopic technique.

 Risks and Complications